 National Great Poetry Reading Day

-National Great Poetry Reading Day is a holiday that’s observed annually on April 28th and encourages all of us to appreciate an art form that’s been with humanity since the beginning of the written word.
-Some of the oldest written works are in poetry form and many scientists believe that poetry even predates the written word.
+National Great Poetry Reading Day is a holiday observed annually on April 28th that encourages all of us to appreciate an art form that has been with humanity since the beginning of the written word.
+Some of the oldest written works are in poetry form, and many scientists believe that poetry even predates the written word.

-Unfortunately, over the past few years, there’s been a decline in the number of people who read poetry regularly and we find that to be quite a shame.
-So let’s all get together on this day and enjoy some of the most remarkable works ever to be created.
+Unfortunately, over the past few years, there has been a decline in the number of people who read poetry regularly, and we find that to be quite a shame.
+So let’s all get together on this day and enjoy some of the most remarkable works ever created.

 Interesting Facts About Poetry

-For your consideration are some interesting facts about poetry that we would like to now include with this article.
+For your consideration, here are some interesting facts about poetry that we would like to include with this article.

 - August 21st is Poet’s Day.

-- Emily Dickinson’s gravestone has two words on it: “Called Back.”
+- Emily Dickinson’s gravestone bears the words “Called Back.”

 Observing National Great Poetry Reading Day

-On this day, it’s up to everyone to discover the poems that touch their heart and mind and resonate with them on an emotional level.
-This is something that varies from person to person, but we have some personal suggestions as to what poems should be enjoyed on this day.
-And we’ve collected these suggestions below for everyone to explore and see if they’re right for them.
+On this day, it’s up to everyone to discover the poems that touch their hearts and minds and resonate with them on an emotional level.
+This is something that varies from person to person, but we have some personal suggestions for what poems should be enjoyed on this day.
+We’ve collected these suggestions below for everyone to explore and see if they are right for them.